 - Lift sagging tissue on the neck and in some body areas as well

-There are different types of absorbable threads used for the thread lift, discussed below.
+There are different types of absorbable threads used for the thread lift.
 All of the threads at Renew MediSpa are completely absorbable, and they’re composed of materials that stimulate collagen growth and skin healing.
 A thread lift requires no incisions, and there are no scars that develop afterwards.

 Dr. Vuich was trained in thread lifting initially in the United Kingdom by Professor Bob Khanna, a leader in the field of facial aesthetics and the President and Founder of the IAAFA (International Academy of Advanced Facial Aesthetics).
 Dr. Vuich was also trained in the United States by the American Institute of Aesthetic Medicine.
 Renew MediSpa offers several types of threads, sometimes used in combination: Novathreads, EuroThreads®, MINT PDO threads and Silhouette Instalift® sutures.

 Made out of a dissolvable material called PDO (polydiaxanone), a substance which has been used surgically in the United States for many decades.
 PDO is widely considered to be one of the safest materials to be implanted in the body.